r8dussau/raceAI/README.md

-# IntelliQ
+# RaceAI
-IntelliQ project from Software engineering Semester 7 course in Electronical and Computer Engineering School, NTUA.
+RaceAI project from Neural Networks and Intelligent Systems Semester 9 course in Electronical and Computer Engineering School, NTUA.
-Back-end python API and Database model are available on this git.
+Python files are available on this git.

 ### Components
 All components can be found in env_intelliq folder: